Illini will open 123rd football season on Saturday at 11 am CT

 Clinkscale, Gonzales, Salem Added to Illini Coaching Staff

-Alex Golesh begins his second year on the Illinois staff as the tight ends and specialists coach and recruiting coordinator.
-He came to the Illini from Toledo along with head coach Tim Beckman and assistant coach Mike Ward.
+Alex Golesh begins his third year on the Illinois staff, coaching the running backs and tight ends, while also serving as recruiting coordinator.
+The 2014 season will his first working with the running backs and his third with the tight ends and as recruiting coordinator.
+He previously worked with the Illini specialists in 2012 and '13.
+He came to Illinois from Toledo along with head coach Tim Beckman and assistant coach Mike Ward.

 Golesh, who was named a top-10 recruiter in the Big Ten by Rivals.com in 2013, guided punter Justin DuVernois to a strong sophomore campaign in 2012.
 DuVernois ranked fourth in the Big Ten in punting with a 41.9 yard-per-punt average, with a long of 72 yards, 16 fair catches, 19 punts downed inside the 20 yard line and 15 punts of 50 or more yards.

 Golesh was on Beckman's staff at Toledo for three years from 2009-2011, serving as both the tight ends coach and the recruiting coordinator.
 Golesh aided the UT program in securing the No. 1 recruiting class in the Mid-American Conference in consecutive years.
 The 2010 UT class was No. 1 according to Rivals.com, while both Rivals and Scout.com rated the 2011 class No. 1.

 Golesh's tight ends served as key blockers in a Rocket rushing attack that ranked No. 3 in the MAC in both 2010 and 2011.
 In 2009, Golesh coached the running backs at Toledo, helping senior running back DaJuane Collins earn third-team All-MAC honors.